On Learning Latent Models with Multi-Instance Weak Supervision: Conclusions

 \section{Conclusions}

 We formulated multi-instance PLL and showed its connections with latent structural and neuro-symbolic learning.
 Our work exhibits a greater level of flexibility compared to (single-instance) PLL, as it allows for multiple instances and deterministic transitions.
-We introduced minimal distribution assumptions that enabled us to establish ERM-learnability and derive error bounds using the top-$k$ semantics loss.
-Our findings suggest that the interaction of multiple instances and classifiers to form weak labels can facilitate learning.
-Although our proposed conditions are minimal and necessary, they can be restrictive, as the data distributions in real scenarios are typically not concentrated or adversarial.
-Therefore, for future work, we will assume a certain degree of smoothness for the data distributions.
-Other directions are settings where the hidden labels are non-i.i.d. and structured.
+We introduced minimal assumptions that enabled us to establish ERM-learnability and derive error bounds with the top-$k$ semantics loss.
+Our findings suggest that the interaction of multiple instances in forming the observed labels can help relax the learnability assumptions in weakly supervised learning.
+For future work, we will further relax the learning conditions by assuming a certain degree of smoothness for the data distributions.
+Another direction is to explore the setting where the hidden labels are non-i.i.d. or structured.